verkoder/rcv/README.md

 The election turned out to be remarkably transparent.
 Since the incumbent has charged that RCV is a "black box" I thought it important to dispel any false notions, and show how cleanly and simply the system works.

 ### Get the data
 Download all the CSV files I provide (there are 8)

 **OR**

-    Download all "DISTRICT 2 FINAL" files from the Secretary of State's Office Convert them all to CSV, putting them all in the same folder
+1. Download all "DISTRICT 2 FINAL" files from the Secretary of State's Office.
+2. Convert them all to CSV, putting them all in the same folder.

 ### Run the script
 Download rcv.py, and place in the same folder as the CSV files.